Wahoo SYSTM Review: An Indoor App Like No Other!

 Wahoo SYSTM running

-SYSTM includes an Award library, but they don’t work with it very well.
-I was not even notified that I had obtained some awards.
-So, there is room for improvement here.
+SYSTM includes an Award library, but it doesn’t work very well with it.
+I was not even notified that I had obtained some awards, so there is room for improvement here.

 Wahoo SYSTM awards library.